 Uses: Ornamental, wildlife attractor.

-A member of the mint family.
-This is a sage and not a germander.
+This plant is a member of the mint family (Lamiaceae) and is a sage, not a germander.

 Do you have additional information or a different